Norms in motivic homotopy theory

 \subsection{Linear \texorpdfstring{$\infty$}{∞}-categories}

 We start with some recollections on linear $\infty$-categories.
-We write $\Pr^\mathrm{L}_\St$ for the $\infty$-category of stable presentable $\infty$-categories and left adjoint functors, and $\Pr^\mathrm{L,\omega}_\St\subset\Pr^\mathrm{L}_\St$ for the subcategory whose objects are the compactly generated stable $\infty$-categories and whose morphisms are the left adjoint functors that preserve compact objects.
+We write $\Pr^\mathrm{L}_\St$ for the $\infty$-category of stable presentable $\infty$-categories and left adjoint functors, and $\Pr^\mathrm{L,\omega}_\St\subset\Pr^\mathrm{L}_\St$ for the subcategory whose objects are the compactly generated stable $\infty$-categories and whose morphisms are the left adjoint functors that preserve compact objects (which is equivalent to the $\infty$-category of small stable idempotent complete $\infty$-categories \cite[Proposition 5.5.7.8]{HTT}).
 For $R$ a commutative ring, denote by

 the $\infty$-category of stable presentable $R$-linear $\infty$-categories, and let